carlos89-prog/carlos89-prog/README.md

 -    I’m interested in technology and sports
--    I’m currently learning react ,and javascript , i did some different courses at some platform about Java , SpringBoot and mySql , Also i'm Studying software Engineer at UADE I’m looking to collaborate and work for a company and add value to add value from my enthusiasm, passion and knowledge
+-    I’m currently learning react ,and javascript , i did some different courses at some platform about Java , SpringBoot and mySql , Also i'm Studying software Engineer at UADE I’m looking to collaborate and work for a company to add value from my enthusiasm, passion and knowledge.

 skills: Java,poo,uml,Maven, SpringBoot, mySql, Jpa,Jdbc, hibernate,
         javascript, html , css